-Posted April 2025
+Posted July 2025

 Summary

-Skamania County has experienced significant economic shifts from 2019 to 2023.
+Skamania County experienced significant economic shifts from 2019 to 2023.
 The transition from a timber-reliant economy to one focused on tourism, which began decades prior, continued to influence the county's economic landscape.

 Average annual employment was 2,535 with total payroll of $128.1 million.
 The tourism sector, a significant part of Skamania County’s economy, has been gradually recovering from the COVID-19 pandemic.
-The initial months of the pandemic saw a sharp decline in employment, but 2021 and 2023 marked the beginning of a slow but steady recovery by adding significant number of jobs.
+The initial months of the pandemic saw a sharp decline in employment, but 2021 and 2023 marked the beginning of a slow but steady recovery by adding a significant number of jobs.

 As of the latest data available in 2023, the unemployment rate in Skamania County has stabilized, reflecting the broader economic recovery.
 The county’s average 4.8% unemployment rate for 2023 has been trending downward, aligning with state and national trends.